Mehrajuddin Wadoo

 Mehrajuddin Wadoo (born 12 February 1984) is an Indian manager and former professional footballer.
-He is currently coaching the Indian Super League club Mohammedan SC.
+He is currently the head coach of the India national under-17 football team.

 During his playing days, Wadoo played for clubs such as Mohun Bagan, East Bengal, Mohammedan, Salgaocar, Pune City, Chennaiyin, and Mumbai City.
 He also represented the India national team from 2005 to 2011.

 Wadoo also served as president of Football Players' Welfare Association (FPAI) of India.

 Club career

 Early career

 He did his early schooling at Muyeen Public School, Sarai Balla, Iqra Masjid up to class X and later joined Sri Pratap High School, Srinagar.
 He did his BA IInd year from Amar Singh College, Wazir Bagh.
 He started playing football from a very early age and when he turned 8, he was motivated by his father, Mohd Sultan Wadoo, who had represented J&K in Santosh Trophy to pursue football rather than cricket.

 Mehraj joined Iqbal Sports Club in 1996.
 He was member of U21 team of J&K and was noticed at the National level as a result.